 - 1.1.
-Meaning and importance of statistics, nature of educational data- quantitative and qualitative; descriptive and inferential statistics, tabulation and graphical representation of data (frequency polygon, histogram and Ogive) - 1.2.
-Measures of Central Tendency (Mean, Median an Mode): Concept, assumptions, merits and demerits of mean, median and mode, their selection and computation (grouped and ungrouped data), computation of median through Ogive also - 1.3.
-Measures of Dispersion: Concept, uses and computation of standard deviation (grouped and ungrouped data), variance and quartile deviation (grouped data)
+Meaning and importance of statistics, nature of educational data- quantitative and qualitative; descriptive and inferential statistics, Levels of measurement; tabulation and graphical representation of data (frequency polygon, histogram and ogive) - 1.2.
+Measures of central tendency (mean, median and mode), properties, assumptions, and selection of the measures of central tendency, merits and demerits, computation of median through ogive - 1.3.
+Measures of Dispersion: Concept uses and computation of standard deviation, variance and quartile deviation

 - 2.1.
 Measures of Relative Position: Concept and computation of percentile point, percentile rank - 2.2.
-Measures of Relationship: Concept of correlation, computation of co-efficient of correlation using Spearman's and Pearson's Methods; Assumptions and limitations of each method - 2.3.
-Normal Distribution Curve: Characteristics of Normal Distribution Curve; Meaning and uses of standard scores, concept of skewness and kurtosis
+Measures of Relationship: Concept of correlation, Computation of correlation using, Spearman's and Pearson's Methods, Assumptions and limitations of each method

+2.3.
+Normal Distribution Curve: Characteristics of Normal Distribution Curve, Meaning and uses of standard scores, concept of skewness and kurtosis

 - 3.1.
-Applications of Normal Distribution Curve: - (A) Determination of the following in a normal distribution: - i) Percentage / number of cases falling above and below the given scores - ii) Percentage/number of cases falling between the given scores - iii) Scores which include the given percentage of cases - iv) Score above and below which the given percentage of cases fall - (B) To separate a given group into sub-groups according to capacity, when the trait is normally distributed - 3.2.
-Null-hypothesis Testing: Concept of null-hypothesis, levels of significance, one-tailed and two-tailed tests - 3.3.
-Significance of Statistics: Concept of parameter, statistic and standard error; Estimation of confidence limits of mean (small and large sample)
+Applications of Normal Curve: - (a) Determination of the percent/number of cases falling above and below the given scores - (b) Determination of the percentage/number of cases falling between the given limits - (c) Determination of the limits which include the given percent of cases - (d) Determination of raw scores from the given percent of cases - (e) Determination of a given group into sub-groups according to capacity when the trait is normally distributed - 3.2.
+Null-hypothesis Testing: Concept of null-hypothesis, levels of significance, types of errors; one-tailed and two-tailed tests - 3.3.
+Significance statistics: Concept of parameter and statistics, Concept of standard error; Estimation of confidence limits of mean (small and large sample)

 - 4.1.
-Statistical Inferences of the difference between two independent means (large and small samples); Errors in making inferences (Type- I and Type- II) - 4.2.
-Analysis of Variance: Concept, assumptions and uses with computation upto one-way classification (equal number of cases) - 4.3.
-Chi-square and hypothesis testing: - (a) Testing deviation of the observed frequencies from the expected frequencies against equal probability hypothesis - (b) Testing deviation of the observed frequencies from the expected frequencies against normal distribution hypothesis - (c) Testing hypothesis of independence when observed frequencies are given in contingency table
+Statistical Inferences of the Differences between the means (large and small samples) - 4.2.
+Analysis of variance: Concept, assumptions and uses with computation upto one-way classification with equal number of cases - 4.3.
+Chi-square and hypothesis testing: - (a) Testing Deviation of the observed frequencies from the expected frequencies against equal probability hypothesis - (b) Testing Deviation of the observed frequencies from the expected frequencies against normal distribution hypothesis - (c) Testing hypothesis of independence when observed frequencies are given in contingency table

-- A critical assessment of statistical techniques used in a research report - Preparation of graphic designs of data obtained in a research study - Selection and description of appropriate statistical technique(s) for answering a research question or for testing a given hypothesis - Analysis of data using statistical packages like SPSS, Excel etc
+- A critical assessment of statistical techniques used in a research report - Preparation of graphic designs of data obtained in a research study - Selection and description of appropriate statistical technique(s) for answering a research question or for testing a given hypothesis - Analysis of data using statistical packages like SPSS, N6, Excel etc